-Note: this menu will not be displayed if this link has an ISDN BRI module or if the Logical Leased type is set to Leased instead of Frame Relay in the Link Set-UP Menu.
+Note: this menu will be displayed if this link has Frame Relay enabled in the Link Set-UP Menu.

 1 - Auto-Learning

 The Auto-Learning option toggles between [enabled] and [disabled] to allow this frame relay router to try to auto-learn the LMI type as well as the configured DLCI values on the frame relay service.